cahjul/windows-terminal-enhanced/readme.md

 ## 🎉 Done!

 Your terminal is now modern, clean, and fully themed with Nerd Fonts + Oh My Posh + custom themes.
+*This readme.md is generated using OpenAI, however the step is tested on my device :P.